-Integration with the existing Point-of-Sale system
+Integration with the existing Point-of-Sale System

 Next came the integration with the existing POS system's SOAP web-service.
 Within a week, reInteractive had built the foundation of the POS synchronisation process, imported all the product data and made it available on a site that was already looking much like the final product would.

-We devised a system that would allow the Buckets and Spades team to easily upload product photos for all their catalogue in a way that was simple, straight-forward - and most importantly - didn't require a lot of time and effort by staff when new products were available.
+We devised a system that would allow the Buckets and Spades team to easily upload product photos for all their catalogue in a way that was simple, straightforward - and most importantly - didn't require a lot of time and effort by staff when new products were available.

 Refinement and Improvements

-By working closely with the client in one week iterations we were able to work over the next few weeks to tweak and change the site so as that it perfectly suited the needs of their customers.
-This rapid review cycle also ensured that decisions could be made rapidly to ensure that the site would be ready for its mid-March release date.
+By working closely with the client in one week iterations we were able to work over the next few weeks to tweak and change the site so that it perfectly suited the needs of their customers.
+This rapid review cycle also ensured that decisions could be made quickly to ensure that the site would be ready for its mid-March release date.

 Because of careful architectural decisions made using reInteractive's considerable experience, it was possible to make rapid refinements to the website front-end without it requiring major back-end changes.
 This separation of concerns ensured that changes were possible even late into March as the deadline approached.

 These changes included tailoring the site for rich filtering and site navigation, an iPad compatible design, and tight VIP integration with the POS system.